RyanGaudion/COM528-Assignment2/DESIGN.md

 - As Admin - Modify Item Quantity ✅

 Potential Additional Features (for future phases):
+- Add ability to add a category to each product ✅
 - Add the ability to add a 'sale price' which shows differently on the homepage

 ### Shopping Cart View